joshcamas/unity-ragdoll-culler/README.md

 # unity-ragdoll-culler
-A simple component that makes culling ragdolls possible, as well as very performant!
+A simple component that makes culling ragdoll's skinned meshes possible, as well as very performant!
 When ragdolls stop moving, they become a normal mesh, until they start moving again.

 ## How it works